wangziqi2013/wangziqi2013.github.io/_posts/2019-02-04-consistent-durable-and-safe.markdown

 in the most recent freed list is only modified when a block is pushed into or removed from the list.
 Metadata induced wear should also be minimum, because blocks enter and leave the list only at a limited maximum speed.

+To reduce write amplification, NVMalloc only allocates memory in the unit of cache line sized blocks (64B on most platforms).
+On initialization, the heap is divided into blocks of several pre-chosen size classes.
+Metadata containing the allocation state and size of blocks are written into block headers.
+A checksum is computed based on the size, state, and the relative offset of the block (from the heap start address), and also stored in the header.
+Note that metadata stored in the NVM blocks are used as the definite source of allocation information.
+During normal operation, it might be possible that external data structures stored elsewhere may become inconsistent with information stored in the NVM block header.
+In this case, the block header is used to guide allocation decisions, rather than other data structures.
+On recovery, the recovery manager scans from the begin address of the heap.
+It assumes that there might be a valid block header on every offset that is the multiple of cache line, and verifies the assumption by computing the checksum.
+If the computed checksum matches the value stored in the checksum field, then a valid block header have been found, and the recovery manager uses the size of the block to jump to the next header to analyze.